twitter/finatra/http/README.md

 ```

 ### Response Exceptions
-Responses can be embedded inside exceptions with .toException.
-You can throw the exception to terminate control flow, or wrap it inside a Future.exception to return a failed Future.
-However, instead of directly returning error responses in this manner, a better convention is to handle application-specific exceptions in an ExceptionMapper.
+Responses can be embedded inside exceptions with `.toException`.
+You can throw the exception to terminate control flow, or wrap it inside a `Future.exception` to return a failed `Future`.
+However, instead of directly returning error responses in this manner, a better convention is to handle application-specific exceptions in an `ExceptionMapper`.

 ```scala
 get("/NotFound") { request: Request =>